Rucaparib (Monograph)

 Drugs Metabolized by Hepatic Microsomal Enzymes

 Substrates of CYP1A2, 3A, 2C9, or 2C19: Possible increased systemic exposure of substrate drugs and possible toxicity.
-Adjust dosage of CYP1A2, 3A, 2C9, and 2C19 substrate drugs, if clinically indicated.
+If concomitant administration of CYP1A2, 3A, 2C9, and 2C19 substrate drugs with rucaparib is unavoidable, reduce substrate dosage in accordance with the drug's prescribing information.

 Specific Drugs